dkress59/wordpress-api-client/README.md

 - createEndpointCustomGet
 - createEndpointCustomPost

-To understand `createEndpointGet` and `createEndpointPost`, one needs to know a few things about the WordPress API itself: To retreive a list of posts, one needs to GET-request the route `/posts`.
+To understand `.createEndpointGet()` and `.createEndpointPost()`, one needs to know a few things about the WordPress API itself: To retreive a list of posts, one needs to GET-request the route `/posts`.
 For a specific post the route that needs to be requested `/posts/{id}`.
 The same goes for pages; `/pages`, `/pages/{id}`.

 To update a specific post or page, a POST request must be sent to `/posts{id}` or `/pages/{id}`, for a new post/page the POST request goes directly to `/posts`/`/pages`.
 This schema is valid for all WordPress-built-ins (Posts, Pages, Post-Categories, Post-Tags, Media), and also for all registered [Custom Post Types](https://developer.wordpress.org/reference/functions/register_post_type/) and [Custom Taxonomies](https://developer.wordpress.org/reference/functions/register_taxonomy/).

-For this recurring schema the WpApiClient class (and any sub-class) can use the methods `createEndpointGet` and `createEndpointPost`.
+For this recurring schema the WpApiClient class (and any sub-class) can use the methods `.createEndpointGet()` and `.createEndpointPost()`.
 Both methods responses' type can be casted on the respective method, and both methods need the path to your end point (starting after `/wp-json`) as parameter.
 See the [next chapter](#custom-post-types) for an example.
-The two POST-Methods use a utility type, `WPCreate`, because the output format of the `post_content` and `post_title` fields is an object (`{ rendered: string }`), but the input format for these fields must be a plain string.
+The two POST-Methods use a utility type, `WPCreate`, because the output format of the `post_content` and `post_title` fields is an object (`{ rendered: string }`), but the input format for these fields must be a plain string. _Note:_ A default query-param string will be added to the end point when using `.createEndpointGet()`: Collections will have the query `?_embed=true&order=asc&orderby=menu_order&per_page=100` appended, single posts will be queried with [?_embed=true](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_embed).
+The query can be overriden with the second parameter, e.g: `.createEndpointGet('wp/v2/posts', { _embed: 'author' })`.

 The utility type `EndpointCreate` will strip the `id` field from any type (e.g. POST to `/pages`), in accordance to the WP-API requirements.
 The `EndpointUpdate` utility type simply turns any type into a `Partial`, so that selective fields of any post type can be updated (e.g POST to. `/posts/{id}`)

-Of course, your are free to extend the WpApiClient class in any which way that suits you – but there are two more helpers that you can use, if you need to add methods for __custom__ wp-api end points. `createEndpointCustomGet` and `createEndpointCustomPost` also work very similarly; they both only take the respective path to the end point as a single, required argument, but they can be given up to two type arguments: The response type as the first, and a fallback type for errors as the second argument.
+Of course, you are free to extend the WpApiClient class in any which way that suits you – but there are two more helpers that can be used to add methods for __custom end points__. `.createEndpointCustomGet()` and `.createEndpointCustomPost()` also work very similarly; they both only take the respective path to the end point as a single, required argument, but they can be given up to two type arguments: The response type as the first, and a fallback type for errors as the second argument.
 You can find an [example here](#custom-end-points).

 ---